 IBM Z Open Unit Test provides code coverage support for high level compiled languages via IBM z/OS Debugger.
 It can only be used with the IBM Z Open Development offering and extends IBM Z Open Development to help ensure that no untested code is delivered.
-See Table 2 on page xx for the debug features supported for the combination.
+See Table 2 on page xxii for the debug features supported for the combination.

-Table 2 on page xx maps out the features that differ in products.
+Table 2 on page xxii maps out the features that differ in products.
 Not all the available features are listed.
-In this table, the letter X indicates the features that each product supports.
+To find the features available in different remote clients, see Table 3 on page xxiv.